UNINETTSigma2/documentation/jobs/mpi_jobs.md

 One of the most important factors when running large MPI jobs is mapping of the MPI ranks to compute nodes, and *binding* (or *pinning*) them to CPU cores.
-Neglecting to do that, or doing that in an suboptimal way can severely affect the performance.
+Neglecting to do that, or doing that in an suboptimal way can severely affect performance.
 In this regard there are some differences when it comes to running applications compiled against the two supported MPI environments.

+**Also note that the choice of MPI should be based on which MPI the code is compiled with support for.** So if `module list` give you a `OpenMPI/`-reading, you should focus on the OpenMPI part beneath, if given a `impi/`-reading focus on the Intel MPI part

 ## OpenMPI
 On systems with Mellanox InfiniBand, OpenMPI is the implementation recommended by Mellanox due to it's support